cakephp/docs/en/development/dependency-injection.rst

 Service Providers
 =================

-Service providers allow you to group of related services together helping you organize your services.
+Service providers allow you to group related services together helping you organize your services.
 Service providers can help increase your application's performance as defined services are lazily registered after their first use.